Pioneer-Valley-Housing-Coop/docs/one-pager.md

 Are you interested in housing that fosters community, equity, sustainability, and stewardship for generations to come?
 What about a local alternative to renting and traditional homeownership?
 We are forming a group equity housing co-op to collectively invest in ourselves, our community, and the environment.

-**Community** We see resident and comunity wellbeing as interdependent and strengthened by common values and different backgrounds.
+**Community** We aim to support resident and comunity wellbeing through balancing independence and interdependence, common values and different backgrounds, togetherness and separation.

 *Community*
-* Multiple homes clustered around common spaces and shared resources
+* Multiple homes clustered around shared spaces and resources
-* Room for creative projects and enterprises
+* Engagement with local community through public access spaces and events
-* Public access spaces and events
+* Room for creative projects and businesses

-*Resident Wellbeing*
+*Residents*
-* Flexible commitment of renting
+* Flexibility of renting
-* Security and control of traditional homeownership
+* Groundedness of traditional homeownership
 * Social life of cohousing

 **Equity** We aim to be democratic and affordable by structuring as a group equity housing co-op.

 *Democratic*
 * Housing co-op will own assets as a group, with residents as equal voting members
 * Collective decision making and conflict mediation